-One of the best things about running your own virtual assistant business is that you have control over who you work with.
-No more grumpy customers or annoying coworkers because you get to work with your ideal client.
-Exciting, right?!
+One of the best things about running your own business is that you have control over who you work with (and who you don’t!)

 Before you start working with any clients at all, you need to know who your ideal client is.